bitsensor/php/README.md

 BitSensor::setConnector(new ApiConnector());
 IpHandler::setIpAddressSrc(IpHandler::IP_ADDRESS_REMOTE_ADDR);
-AfterRequestHandler::setExecuteFastcgiFinishRequest(true); // If you are using FastCGI BitSensor::setEnbaleUopzHook(true); // If you have enabled UOPZ
+AfterRequestHandler::setExecuteFastcgiFinishRequest(true); // If you are using FastCGI BitSensor::setEnableUopzHook(true); // If you have enabled UOPZ

 // Start BitSensor
 BitSensor::run();